nlove-ai/nlove-Developer-Tools/README.md

 ## What n(LOVE) is

-AI platform governed by n(LOVE)™: a platform of a lifestyle that helps people practice love across every area of life, self first, and then overflowing to the world.
+An(LOVE)™ is an AI-powered holistic love and wellness platform operated by NLOVE LLC.: a platform of a lifestyle that helps people practice love across every area of life, self first, and then overflowing to the world.
 **LOVE Solutions** is its marketplace of resources — tools, products, services, and agents — matched to a person's LOVE level, life categories, schedule, and budget.